harness/developer-hub/docs/platform/8_Pipelines/harness-yaml-quickstart.md

 4. Find and replace YAML.
 5. Verify and resolve YAML errors with the YAML builder's assistance.

-### Before You Begin
+### Before you begin

 * Review [Harness Key Concepts](https://docs.harness.io/article/4o7oqwih6h-harness-key-concepts) to establish a general understanding of Harness.
 * The best way to get started with YAML is to do a CI or CD quickstart and then view the YAML in Pipeline Studio.
-See ​[CD Quickstarts](/category/c9j6jejsws) and [CI Quickstarts](/category/pjovrkldfq).
+See ​[CD Quickstarts](https://docs.harness.io/category/c9j6jejsws) and [CI Quickstarts](https://docs.harness.io/category/onboard-with-ci).

 ### Visual Summary